NikkaLuna/Pet_Health_Companion_Android_App/README.md

   - **Test Scripts**: Written using JUnit and Mockito for automated verification.
   - **Test Results Report**: Detailed report of test outcomes, including successes, failures, and error messages.

+### Challenge: Package Name Compliance

+During the initial development phase, the project packages in Android Studio were named 'demo', which violated the Google Play Console's package naming guidelines.
+Attempting to refactor all files within their respective packages using Android Studio proved challenging, as it disrupted the project's configurations and dependencies.

+To address this issue, I took the following approach:

+- **New Project Directory**: I created a new project directory with a compliant package name, adhering to the Google Play Console's naming conventions.
+- **Clean Setup**: Within the new directory, I rebuilt the project from scratch, ensuring that all configurations and dependencies were correctly set up from the start.
+- **Code Migration**: I carefully migrated the existing codebase to the new project, maintaining the project's structure and functionality.
+- **Testing and Validation**: I conducted thorough testing and validation to ensure that the migrated project functioned as expected, without any regressions or issues.

+By following this approach, I successfully resolved the package naming issue and ensured compliance with the Google Play Console's guidelines.

 ## Class Diagram

 To represent the class diagram for the Pet Health Companion, a UML diagram has been included below, depicting the main class components and their interrelationships.